Postage stamps and postal history of the United States: Post offices and postmarks

 In 1775, when Benjamin Franklin was appointed the first Postmaster General, the U.S. Post Office was born.
 So important was the Postmaster General that in 1829 this position was included among those in the President's Cabinet.
 As America began to grow and new towns and villages began to appear, so too did the Post Office along with them.
-The dates and postmarks generated from these places often has provided the historian with a window into a given time and place in question.
-Each postmark is uniquely distinctive with its own name of state and town, in addition to its distinctive date.
+The dates and postmarks generated from these places often have provided the historian with a window into a given time and place.
+Each postmark is unique with its own name of state and town, in addition to its distinctive date.

-Post Offices that existed along railroad lines and at various military posts have their own special historical aspect.
-Mail and postmarks generated from prisoner of war camps during the Civil War, or from aboard naval ships, each with a U.S. Post Office aboard, can and have offered amazing insights into United States history and are avidly sought after by historians and collectors alike.
+Post offices that existed along railroad lines and at various military posts have their own special historical aspect.
+Mail and postmarks generated from prisoner-of-war camps during the Civil War, or from aboard naval ships, each with a U.S. Post Office aboard, can and have offered insights into United States history and are avidly sought after by historians and collectors alike.

 Between 1874 and 1976 post offices were categorized from first to fourth classes based on the amount of revenue they generated, with first being the highest.

 Mail before postage stamps

 Before the introduction of stamps, it was the recipient of mail—not the sender—who generally paid the cost of postage, giving the fee directly to the postman on delivery.
 The task of collecting money for letter after letter greatly slowed the postman on his route.
-Moreover, the addressee would at times refuse a piece of mail, which then had to be taken back to the Post Office (post office budgets always allowed for an appreciable volume of unpaid-for mail).
-Only occasionally did a sender pay delivery costs in advance, an arrangement that usually required a personal visit to the Post Office.
+Moreover, the addressee would at times refuse a piece of mail, which then had to be taken back to the post office (post office budgets always allowed for an appreciable volume of unpaid-for mail).
+Only occasionally did a sender pay delivery costs in advance, an arrangement that usually required a personal visit to the post office.
 To be sure, postmasters allowed some citizens to run charge accounts for their delivered and prepaid mail, but bookkeeping on these constituted another inefficiency.

 Postage stamps revolutionized this process, leading to universal prepayment; but a precondition for their issue by a nation was the establishment of standardized rates for delivery throughout the country.
 If postal fees were to remain (as they were in many lands) a patchwork of many different jurisdictional rates, the use of stamps would only produce limited gains in efficiency, for postal clerks would still have to spend time calculating the rates on many letters: only then would senders know how much postage to put on them.